-, possessed with arrogance for his good looks, was cursed by his father-in-law Daksha
+, possessed with arrogance for his divine features, was cursed to wane by his father-in-law Daksha

-at the Prabhas tirth, who in turn removed the curse partially, thus causing the periodic waning of moon.
-It has also been said that the Somnath Temple was first built with gold by Moon god, with silver by Ravana
+.
+With great devotion Chandra prayed to Lord Shiva at the Prabhas tirth, who in turn removed the curse partially, thus causing the periodic waning of moon.
+It has also been said that the Somnath Temple was first built with gold by Moon God, with silver by Ravana

 , with sandalwood by Lord Krishna